DeeDive/awesome-health-tips/README.md

 **Reliable sources:**
 - American Heart Association.
 (2018).
 American Heart Association Recommendations for Physical Activity in Adults and Kids.
 Retrieved from https://www.heart.org/en/healthy-living/fitness/fitness-basics/aha-recs-for-physical-activity-in-adults

+### Eye Health and Reading Habits

+**Rule of thumb:** Adopt healthy reading habits and take care of your eyes to prevent eye strain and vision problems.

+**Short reason:** Prolonged reading, especially on digital screens, can cause eye strain, dryness, and discomfort, which can negatively impact productivity and overall eye health.

+**Actionable steps:**
+- Follow the 20-20-20 rule: Every 20 minutes, take a 20-second break to look at something 20 feet away.
+- Adjust the brightness, contrast, and font size of digital screens to reduce eye strain.
+- Position your screen at a comfortable distance and angle, typically at arm's length and slightly below eye level.
+- Use proper lighting to minimize glare and shadows while reading.
+- Blink frequently to keep your eyes moist and reduce dryness.
+- Consider using blue light-filtering glasses or screen protectors to reduce blue light exposure from digital devices.
+- Regularly have your eyes checked by an optometrist or ophthalmologist to monitor and address vision changes.

+**Reliable sources:**
+- American Academy of Ophthalmology.
+(2020).
+Computer use and eye strain.
+Retrieved from https://www.aao.org/eye-health/tips-prevention/computer-usage
+- American Optometric Association. (n.d.).
+Computer vision syndrome.
+Retrieved from https://www.aoa.org/healthy-eyes/eye-and-vision-conditions/computer-vision-syndrome

 ### Proper Ergonomics